Orgulho e Paixão

 Orgulho e Paixão (in English: Pride and Passion) is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 20 March 2018, replacing Tempo de Amar, and concluded on 24 September 2018, being replaced by Espelho da Vida.
-Created by Marcos Bernstein, the plot is inspired by the novels: Sense and Sensibility (1811), Pride and Prejudice (1813), Emma (1815) Northanger Abbey (1818) and Lady Susan (1871), all by Jane Austen.
+Created by Marcos Bernstein, the plot is inspired by the novels: Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814), Emma (1815) Northanger Abbey (1818) and Lady Susan (1871), all by Jane Austen.

 Plot

 Set in 1910, the plot takes place in the fictional Valley of Café and tells the story of Elisabeta (Nathalia Dill), woman ahead of her time, with dreams and ambitions completely different for a young woman for the period.
 She is encouraged by her father Felisberto (Tato Gabus Mendes) to realize her dreams.
 Elisabeta lives with four other sisters, each with a different personality.
 She will have a turnaround in her life when she meets Darcy (Thiago Lacerda), with whom they will share a great passion.

+The characters of Elizabeta, Jane (Pâmela Tomé), and Lídia (Bruna Griphao) are inspired by the book "Pride and Prejudice", while those of Mariana (Chandelly Braz) and Cecília (Anajú Dorigon) are from the novels "Sense and Sensibility" and "Northanger Abbey", respectively.
+Ema (Agatha Moreira) had her character based on the title character "Emma", Fani (Tammy Di Calafiori) is from the novel "Mansfield Park" and Susana (Alessandra Negrini) is from the short story "Lady Susan".